patchy631/strix/README.md

 # Strix

-### Open-source AI hackers to find and fix your app’s vulnerabilities.
+### Open-source AI hackers to find and fix your app’s vulnerabilities .

 <br/>